miutaku/rec-twitcasting/README.md

 # How to use (Quick Start)

+Please install Docker (it might work with podman etc., but this is unverified).

 ## Preparation

 - Please obtain a client ID and client secret from [API Key](#api-key) section.
 You'll need to specify them as `<YOUR_TWITCASTING_CLIENT_ID>` and `<TWITCASTING_CLIENT_SECRET>`.